 See also File management via powerup.ini (p.
-220).
+184).

-15.4.24 IPAddressCSIO
+14.4.24 IPAddressCSIO

-An array that specifies the CS I/O IP addresses for internet interfaces like the NL200 and NL240, which use the CS I/O bridge protocol.
-By default, the NL200 uses CS I/O IP address #1, and the NL240 uses CS I/O IP address #2.
-The "Interface Identifier" setting in the NL2xx can be used to change the default CS I/O IP address array number.
-If zero (the default) is specified for the IP address, the data logger will use DHCP to configure the IP address, network mask, and default gateway for that interface.
+Arrays that specify the IP addresses of the internet interfaces that use the CS I/O bridge protocol.
+If a value is specified as zero (the default), the data logger will use DHCP to configure the IP address, network mask, and default gateway for that interface.

-15.4.25 IPBroadcastFiltered
+14.4.25 IPBroadcastFiltered